|Platform||Game Boy Color|

 |United States||July 29th, 2001|

-Pokemon Crystal is the third and final game of Generation II and follows on from Pokemon Gold and Silver.
-It was anticipated as the last games had four versions (Red, Green, Blue and then Terevi in Japan and Yellow in the rest of the world.)
+Pokemon Crystal is the third and final game of Generation II and follows on from Pokemon Gold and Silver, although isn't a direct sequel as such.
+It was anticipated as the last games had four versions (Red, Blue, Green and then Terevi in Japan and Yellow in the rest of the world.)